-In an effort to incentivize these technologies and protect the public and environmental health, Nassau County and New York State have initially invested \$5 million to create a septic system replacement program for eligible properties.
-The Septic Environmental Program to Improve Cleanliness (S.E.P.T.I.C.) provides grant funding of up to \$20,000.00 to eligible homeowners, not-for-profits, and small businesses to replace conventional septic systems and cesspools with a nitrogen-reducing innovative and alternative onsite wastewater treatment system (IA OWTS).
+In an effort to incentivize the use of these technologies and protect public and environmental health, Nassau County and New York State have created a septic system replacement program for eligible properties.
+The Septic Environmental Program to Improve Cleanliness (S.E.P.T.I.C.) provides grant funding of up to \$20,000.00 to eligible homeowners, not-for-profits, and small businesses to replace conventional septic systems and cesspools with nitrogen-reducing innovative and alternative onsite wastewater treatment systems (IA OWTS).